strost66/ActiGraph-CP-Raw-Processing/README.md

 cd ActiGraph-CP-Raw-Processing
 ```

-Or download as a ZIP and extract to your desired location.
+Or download as a ZIP and extract.

 ---

-### 2. Open the project in RStudio
+### 2. Open in RStudio

 - Open RStudio
-- Use **File → Open Project** (recommended), or set the working directory to the repository folder
+- Use **File → Open Project** (recommended), or set working directory to the repository folder

 ---